Hybrid Tool + Report Page

 | Regulation Example | California VC §26708 (official legislature text) | Visibility/placement boundary example for vehicle signage | Amended effective Jan 1, 2026; reviewed May 14, 2026 |

-| Manufacturer | Magnum Magnetics Clean & Care PDF | Daily maintenance, cure-time windows, temperature range, and panel-material warnings | Revised May 2024; reviewed April 27, 2026 |
+| Manufacturer | Magnum Magnetics Clean & Care PDF | Daily maintenance, cure-time windows, temperature range, panel-material warnings, and corner/trim placement cautions | Revised May 2024; reviewed May 27, 2026 |

 | Manufacturer | Magnum MuscleMag product page | Magnetic pull-force reference range and variant context | Reviewed May 14, 2026 |

-| Government Research | U.S. DOE Vehicle Technologies - lightweight material adoption context | Boundary rationale for rising non-steel body component usage | Reviewed April 27, 2026 |
+| Government Research | U.S. DOE Lightweight Materials for Cars and Trucks | Boundary rationale for rising non-steel body component usage | Reviewed May 25, 2026 |

 | Government Research | NASA Glenn - Dynamic Pressure (q = ρu²/2) | Speed-squared wind-load scaling used in comparison table | Reviewed May 14, 2026 |